KPRoche/kubestellar/docs/content/direct/hub-chart.md

   ...
 ```

-where `name` must specify a unique name of the control plane (not that this must be unique among both ITSes and WDSes), the optional `type` can be either k8s (default) or host, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information, the optional `APIGroups` provides a list of APIGroups, see [here](https://docs.kubestellar.io/release-0.22.0/direct/examples/#scenario-2-using-the-hosting-cluster-as-wds-to-deploy-a-custom-resource) for more information, and `ITSName` specify the ITS connected to the new WDS being created (this parameter MUST specified only if more that one ITS exists in the cluster, if no value is specified and only one ITS exists in the cluster, then it will automatically selected).
+where `name` must specify a name unique among all the control planes in that KubeFlex deployment (note that this must be unique among both ITSes and WDSes), the optional `type` can be either k8s (default) or host, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information, the optional `APIGroups` provides a list of APIGroups, see [here](https://docs.kubestellar.io/release-0.22.0/direct/examples/#scenario-2-using-the-hosting-cluster-as-wds-to-deploy-a-custom-resource) for more information, and `ITSName` specify the ITS connected to the new WDS being created (this parameter MUST be specified if more that one ITS exists in the cluster, if no value is specified and only one ITS exists in the cluster, then it will be automatically selected).

 ## KubeStellar Hub Chart usage